 Quoted by Patrick Tobin Hollywood screenwriter when asked about working on his latest movie “Cake” featuring director Daniel Barnz and actresses Jennifer Aniston, Adriana Barraza and Anna Kendrick.”Cake”

-Patrick keeps himself busy by working on projects such as “No Easy Way” and his enjoyments like updating his site with news and articles and photography.
+Patrick keeps himself busy by working on projects such as “No Easy Way” and his enjoyments like updating his site with news, articles and photography.

-He takes us all on the road to break into the industry, be a prosperous writer, and the scoop behind the scenes of a screenplay writer working in the competitive, challenging but rewarding endeavor.
+He takes us all on the road to break into the industry, be a prosperous writer, and get the scoop behind the scenes of a screenplay writer working in a competitive, challenging but rewarding endeavour.

 “When I was a child and in high school I wanted to be a marine biologist, but I was also in love with movies and I would write and think about stories.